ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

 Optional commands are in curly brackets <code>{}</code>.

 <b>The following assumes that all instances run on separate servers.
-If you have one single server, or your own NGINX instance, just skip all NGINX related steps and use the configurations provided under _Separate NGINX Configurations_</b>
+If you have one single server, or your own NGINX instance, just skip all NGINX related steps and use the configurations provided under _Separate NGINX Configurations_</b>\

+**If you want to setup everything on your local machine, you can also just ignore all NGINX related steps.**
+**Just make sure that you use unique port mappings for your Docker containers (e.g. 80 for GitLab, 8080 for Jenkins, 8081 for Artemis)**

 1. [GitLab](#gitlab)
 2. [Jenkins](#jenkins)